Factitious disorder imposed on self: Related diagnoses

 Factitious disorder imposed on self can sometimes be difficult to distinguish from several related diagnoses, but they differ in their motivational gains and control over symptoms.
 "Gain" is a Freudian psychoanalytic term that is used to describe the psychological benefits that drive certain illnesses and their behaviors.
 A primary gain refers to internal benefits from a symptom or illness, like feeling a decrease in emotional or psychological stress.
 A secondary gain refers to the external benefits from a symptom or illness, like receiving financial benefits or avoiding a stressful activity.

 Factitious disorder is distinct from malingering in that people with factitious disorder do not fabricate symptoms for material gain such as financial compensation, absence from work, or access to drugs.
 Somatiform disorders include a range of illnesses where physical symptoms result from psychological stressors.
-Perhaps the most common subtype, Functional Neurologic Disorder is characterized by psychological distress resulting from neurologic symptoms (e.g., paralysis, seizures, loss of vision) that typically coincide with periods of psychological stress and are not due to an underlying neurologic condition.
+Perhaps the most common subtype, functional neurologic disorder is characterized by psychological distress resulting from neurologic symptoms (e.g., paralysis, seizures, or loss of vision) that typically coincide with periods of psychological stress and are not due to an underlying neurologic condition.
 Below is a table outlining the differences between these related diagnoses.